Frequently Asked Questions

 What is the length of a TA stipend?
 What happens after the first year?

 12 months.
-An initial teaching assistantship (TA) stipend offer is guaranteed for 12 months (fall, spring, and summer semesters) for the first year, with Provost Fellows typically receiving a two-year (24-month) research assistantship stipend at a substantially higher level.
-After that, the majority of graduate students work as Research Assistants (this depends on the professor and the research funding he/she has), although some students continue to work as TAs.
-The decision is made by the student’s research mentor.
+An initial teaching assistantship (TA) stipend offer is guaranteed for 12 months (fall, spring, and summer semesters) for the first year, with Provost Fellows typically receiving a one-year (12-month) stipend at a substantially higher level.
+After that, graduate students work as Research Assistants (this depends on the professor and the research funding he/she has), or continue to work as TAs.
+The decision is made by the student's research mentor.
 Students can generally expect to be supported on either a TA or RA position every semester.

 What are the responsibilities of a TA?